DuneRanger/MSoC-Wikidata/README.md

 There are only 2 notable features on the main page of the website.
 At the very top is a bar which acts as extra space for any possible options that the user may want or need to change.
 Currently there is only 1 option there, which allows the user to change the way possible examples are queried for search values.
-The default option looks for 100, 500, then 2500 results that fit that single RDFS Triple line.
+The default option looks for 100, 500, then 2500 results that fit that single RDF Triple line.
 It first searches for results that fulfill the property and then it filters them depending on if they have a czech label or not.
 This method is rather fast, but can result in some unusual or uncommon results.
 However thanks to it's speed and nature, it is usually capable of querying for most major values.
 (this tested with the residency property and judged according to the amount of results that were countries visible on a globe)
-The other method creates a query that includes all RDFS triple before it and has a valid czech label.
+The other method creates a query that includes all RDF triple before it and has a valid czech label.
 This query severely limits the amount of valid results and thus results in a much longer query time.
 Despite this, the query itself is not nested and the filter for a valid label is within the same block.
 This was done because of the vastly different results that were return with a nested query.